 Since alcohol is waging a fight against you, you need to arm yourself with soldiers to fight back, and there are multiple things you can do.
 Some of the best soldiers are conveniently located in the produce department of your local supermarket, but there are other and simpler choices as well.

 Remember folate?
 Increase it.
 If you are already rushing to the store to buy a Folic Acid supplement, put on your brakes!
 Folic acid does not mitigate the bad effects of alcohol because it needs to be in its active form methylfolate in order to do its job!
-To work around this problem, you can supplement with methylfolate instead by using a product like Cosmo Companion, a comprehensive methylfolate formula that improves liver function, detoxification and cell regeneration and also enhances alcohol sugar metabolism and optimal cellular health.
+To work around this problem, you ingest methylfolate directly by using a custom supplement like Cosmo Companion, which contains a comprehensive methylfolate formula that improves liver function, detoxification and cell regeneration and also enhances alcohol sugar metabolism and optimal cellular health.

 Not a fan of supplements?
 There are plenty of foods that contain methylfolate.
 All the ones your mama told you to eat: spinach, bell peppers, berries, and cruciferous vegetables such as broccoli and cauliflower, to name just a few.
 But this is important: do not cook them!
 Cooking the veggies kills the folate, so if you want any benefit from them, make sure you eat them raw.
 Vegetables that contain beta-carotene are especially good for women who like to have the occasional drink and still hope to decrease their breast cancer risk.
 If you’re not sure which foods contain beta-carotene, it will help to remember that beta-carotene is what gives fruits and veggies their orangey-red color.
 So, if you’re having that occasional drink, load up on those as carrots, sweet potatoes, and apricots while you do.